District Six: History

+in the district.
+As the socioeconomic situation of District Six Jews improved, they began to move to more affluent ″whites-only″ suburbs such as Gardens, Oranjezicht, Higgovale and Vredehoek.
+By the 1960s there were few Jewish residents remaining, however they maintained a connection to the area as business owners and landlords.

 After World War II, during the earlier part of the Apartheid Era, District Six was relatively cosmopolitan.
 Situated within sight of the docks, its residents were largely classified as coloured under the Population Registration Act, 1950 and included a substantial number of coloured Muslims, called Cape Malays.
 There were also a number of black Xhosa residents and a smaller number of Afrikaners, English-speaking whites, and Indians.

-In the 1960/70's large slum areas were demolished as part of the apartheid movement which the Cape Town municipality at the time had written into law by way of the Group Areas Act (1950).
+In the 1960/70s large slum areas were demolished as part of the apartheid movement which the Cape Town municipality at the time had written into law by way of the Group Areas Act (1950).
 This however did not come into enforcement until 1966 when District Six was declared a 'whites only' area, the year demolition began.
 New buildings soon arose from the ashes of the demolished homes and apartments.

 Government officials gave four primary reasons for the removals.
 In accordance with apartheid philosophy, it stated that interracial interaction bred conflict, necessitating the separation of the races.
 They deemed District Six a slum, fit only for clearance, not rehabilitation.
 They also portrayed the area as crime-ridden and dangerous; they claimed that the district was a vice den, full of immoral activities like gambling, drinking, and prostitution.
 Though these were the official reasons, most residents believed that the government sought the land because of its proximity to the city centre, Table Mountain, and the harbour.

 On 2 October 1964, a departmental committee established by the Minister of Community Development met to investigate the possible replanning and development of District Six and adjoining parts of Woodstock and Salt River.
 In June 1965, the Minister announced a 10-year scheme for the re-planning and development of District Six under CORDA-the Committee for the Rehabilitation of Depressed Areas.
 On 12 June 1965, all property transactions in District Six were frozen.
 A 10-year ban was imposed on the erection or alteration of any building.